World's Most Beautiful Woman

 .
 Note that the Real Life

-examples are all political in nature; this is no place to gush about attractive women, since such a title is so subjective that it's meaningless in the real world.
+examples are subjective and often political in nature; this is no place to gush about attractive women, since such a title is so subjective that it's meaningless in the real world.

 open/close all folders